-(a) Appointment of a guardian ad litem shall be by written order of the court.

-(b) In plain language understandable to non-lawyers, the order shall set forth:

-(1) the reasons for the appointment, focusing upon the factors listed in Section 3(c) of this Rule;
+- (a) Appointment of a guardian ad litem shall be by written order of the court. - (b) In plain language understandable to non-lawyers, the order shall set forth: - (1) the reasons for the appointment, focusing upon the factors listed in Section 3(c) of this Rule;

-(2) the specific duties to be performed by the guardian ad litem in the case;

-- (3) the deadlines for completion of these duties to the extent appropriate; - (4) the duration of the appointment; and - (5) the terms of compensation consistent with Section 12 of this Rule.

-(c) The court shall provide in the appointment order as much detail and clarity as possible concerning the guardian ad litem's duties and authority.
-Providing such specificity will assist the parties in understanding the guardian ad litem's role, will enable the court to exercise effective oversight of the guardian ad litem's powers and duties, and will facilitate meaningful appellate review.

-(d) A guardian ad litem shall immediately disclose any relationships or associations between the guardian ad litem and any party which might reasonably cause the guardian ad litem's impartiality to be questioned.
+- (2) the specific duties to be performed by the guardian ad litem in the case; - (3) the deadlines for completion of these duties to the extent appropriate; - (4) the duration of the appointment; and - (5) the terms of compensation consistent with Section 121 of this Rule. - (c) The court shall provide in the appointment order as much detail and clarity as possible concerning the guardian ad litem's duties and authority.
+Providing such specificity will assist the parties in understanding the guardian ad litem's role, and will enable the court to exercise effective oversight of the guardian ad litem's role powers and duties, and will facilitate meaningful appellate review. - (d) A guardian ad litem shall promptly disclose to the court and to the parties any known conflict of interest, and take appropriate action as provided in the Rules of Professional Conduct, regarding the guardian ad litem's representation of the child immediately disclose any relationships or associations between the guardian ad litem and any party which might reasonably cause the guardian ad litem's impartiality to be questioned.
 This disclosure must be made no later than fifteen (15) days after appointment.

-(e) There is no right to a peremptory change of a guardian ad litem.
-Allegations that a guardian ad litem appointment is unnecessary, that a particular appointee is unqualified or otherwise unsuitable, or that an appointee is or has become biased should be addressed by trial courts through motion practice.
+(d)(e) There is no right to a peremptory change of a guardian ad litem.
+Allegations that a guardian ad litem appointment is unnecessary, that a particular appointee is unqualified or otherwise unsuitable, or that an appointee is or has become biased should be raised without delay and should be addressed by trial courts through motion practice.
 Any appeal from a trial court's decision on such a motion shall be prosecuted pursuant to Tennessee Rules of Appellate Procedure 9 and 10.